 - 6-8 spring onion/s -white part sliced

-- Vegetables (optional) sliced very small is best so they cook quickly.
+- Vegetables (of choice to add to soup) (optional) sliced very small is best so they cook quickly.
 I generally add whatever I have at the time, often broccoli, carrot, snow peas, shiitake mushrooms, and a handful of kale or baby spinach added right at the end.

 - Sea salt and freshly ground black pepper -to taste